Chinese President Xi leads Martyrs Day ceremony amid patriotism campaign | ExBulletin

 Chinese President Xi leads Martyrs Day ceremony amid patriotism campaign

-BEIJING (AP) Chinese leader Xi Jinping paid tribute Thursday in a solemn remembrance to those who died in the struggle to establish the Communist Party regime, as he leads a nationwide campaign to strengthen patriotism and single party authority.
+BEIJING Chinese leader Xi Jinping paid tribute in a solemn remembrance Thursday to those who died in the struggle to establish power in the Communist Party, as he leads a nationwide campaign to strengthen one-party patriotism and authority .

 Xi and the other six members of the party’s all-powerful Politburo Standing Committee led elderly veterans and government and military leaders to pay their respects at the Monument to the People’s Heroes in the center of Tiananmen Square while a military orchestra performed.